 Watch them rise!
 Jesus Resurrection Hot Cross Cinnamon Buns are a fun way to teach your child about the rise of Jesus on Easter Sunday.
 These are so easy to make that your child can make it practically by themselves the morning of Easter Sunday.

-Hot cross buns recipe married cinnamon rolls recipe!
+Hot cross buns recipe meet cinnamon rolls recipe

 I had also planned to make large buns, but my mini chef said “Mama, can I make them tiny like me?”.
 I love that she’s taking the lead in the kitchen!
 She had so much fun tearing the biscuit dough apart, covering them with butter, cinnamon sugar and then seeing them rise – double in size!

 We iced one tray together and one she did all by herself! 🙂